The Doctrine of Eclipse holds that unconstitutional laws are not void but inactive, and can be revived if the constitutional conflict is resolved.

 • Any corresponding amendment to the relevant FR will make the impugned law enforceable again.

 In that way, the Doctrine of Eclipse protects the dormancy of the FRs as given under Art.
 13. Since the doctrine is prospective in nature, it will apply to pre-constitutional laws only and not the laws that came in effect after 26th Jan 1950 as under Article 13 (2).
 This aspect was meticulously explained in the case of Deep Chand v.
-State of Uttar Pradesh where the Supreme Court held that post-constitutional laws are in violation of FR but not dead.
-They are just void ab initio and stillborn.
-[3]
+State of Uttar Pradesh [3] where the Supreme Court stated that the doctrine applies only to pre-constitutional laws.
+Post-constitutional laws that violate Fundamental Rights are void from the outset and cannot be revived.

 II.
 Evolution of the Doctrine of Eclipse